flyinglightspeck/StandbyFLSs/README.md

    * Both illuminating and standby FLSs may fail either mid-flight to their destination or once at their destination.
    * A configurable simulation model to quantify the Quality of Illumination (QoI) as a function of time for a point cloud.
 Each FLS is modeled as a process.
 With large point cloudes (FLSs), the simulator scales horizontally to run across multiple servers.
    * Detection of obstructing dark standby FLSs.
-   * Two techniques to eliminate dark standby FLSs from obstructing the user field of view:  Dissolve and Suspend.
+   * Four techniques to eliminate dark standby FLSs from obstructing the user field of view:  Dissolve, Suspend (2 variants), Transpose.
    * Visualizes results by providing a histogram of the group sizes, box plot of distance from the center of a group to the group members, average distance from a dispatcher to group centroid

 # Limitations